-If payments are made to you, self service is available to help you keep track of them.
+If payments are made to you, the Connect service can help you keep track of them.

 Payment of Housing Benefit

 For private landlords, Housing Benefit payments are made every four weeks.
 We can only make payment to you if certain criteria is fulfilled.

 Find out about Housing Benefit payment to landlords: Payment of benefit